Bad-weather fallback

 Most reliable

-Start with one indoor anchor that justifies leaving the room
+Start with one indoor stop that justifies leaving the room

 The best rainy Providence days still have a center.
 They simply shift that center indoors.